miroswan/vagrant_spec/README.md

 * vagrant_spec allows you to leverage your deployment tools just like you would in staging and production.
 It generates an ansible inventory file after all nodes are brought up.
-This allows you to run the same ansible_playbook commands against the local node set as you would elsewhere.
+This allows you to run the same ansible_playbook commands against the Vagrant node set as you would elsewhere.

 * routing tests to nodes is flexible and simple.